-- 66 The Market House but would love to have activities in the Homend alongside. - 66 It would depend on the type of event.
-Generally in the town works very well when the high street is closed from the clock tower to the top cross.
+- The Market House but would love to have activities in the Homend alongside. - in the town works very well when the high street is closed from the clock tower to the top cross.
 This causes minimal obstruction asother flows of traffic are available.
 I think this would be suited for a Christmas market in the high street.